BatchClayderman/Cryptography-Schemes/README.md

 - Proposed:
   - [https://github.com/BatchClayderman/AA-IB-ME](https://github.com/BatchClayderman/AA-IB-ME)

-Regardless, using the implementations in Python programming language is more encouraging.
+Regardless, using the implementations in the Python programming language is more encouraging.
 Out-of-date Java implementations can contain potential errors.

 ## 3. SchemeCANIFPPCT

 Click [here](./SchemeCANIFPPCT/README.md) to view details.

-Here are the equivalent implementations in Java programming language based on the JPBC library.
+Here are the equivalent implementations in the Java programming language based on the JPBC library.

 - Baselines:
   - Version 1: [https://github.com/BatchClayderman/FEPPCT](https://github.com/BatchClayderman/FEPPCT)